 Dry whites will not be close to the quality of reds in 2018, mainly due to a lack of acidity and concentration.

 I've tasted many 2018 samples directly from the vats before and after the alcoholic fermentation.
 Fantastic sweetness and concentration.
 Yes, we have something extraordinary here, but it will be confirmed 100% when malolactic fermentation is over and when big tastings during primeur will be staged!
 For sure, nothing can go wrong.

 Now it's time to write my impressions from visits and proprietors' views on the 2018 harvest.

-Monday the 8th October 2018
+Monday the 8th of October 2018

-Le Clos du Beau Pere - potent and powerful, meaty and long, complex.
+Le Clos du Beau Pere - potent, meaty, long, complex.
 92p.
-Clos Badon - strong, earthy flavors, fine length.
+Clos Badon - strong, earthy flavours, fine length.
 91-92p.

 Virginie de Valandraud white - acacia and green apple, very good acidity and length.
 89p.
 Valandraud white - acacia flower, crispy, fine acidity, quite potent and long.
 91-92p.